 Your health care provider will test your serum ferritin level to determine iron deficiency.
 If you are deficient, you may need oral iron supplementation.
 Adults are usually require a supplementation of 60 – 200 mg elemental iron daily.
 Oral iron is available as ferrous sulphate (65 mg elemental iron), ferrous gluconate (26 mg elemental iron), or ferrous fumarate (106 mg elemental iron).
 Iron supplements are usually given three times per day to maximize absorption.
 Taking iron supplements with foods rich in Vitamin C will also enhance absorption.
 Sustained release tablets may result in decreased absorption for patients who have had a total gastrectomy.

 Some people have difficulty taking iron supplements due to side effects such as nausea and constipation.
 If this is the case, it may help to start slowly at a reduced dose and work up to the recommended amount.
 Some supplementation is usually better than no supplementation.
 It may also help to include iron rich foods in your diet.
 Meat, fish and poultry contain heme iron which us more available to your body than non-heme iron.

-Good dietary sources of iron include beef, veal, clams, oysters, shrimp, sardines, bran flakes and other fortified cereals, cream of wheat, oatmeal (fortified), baked potato with skin, dry beans (navy, lima, lentils, kidney), soybeans, tofu, spinach and dried prunes and dried apricots.
+Good dietary sources of iron include beef, veal, clams, oysters, shrimp, sardines, bran flakes and other fortified cereals, cream of wheat, oatmeal (fortified), baked potatoes with skin, dry beans (navy, lima, lentils, kidney), soybeans, tofu, spinach, dried prunes, and dried apricots.

-Eating foods rich in vitamin C with these foods high in iron will enhance iron absorption.
-Foods rich in vitamin C include oranges, grapefruit, cantaloupe, pineapple, strawberries, raspberries, tomatoes, broccoli, cauliflower, spinach, kale, asparagus, potatoes and sweet potatoes.
+Eating foods rich in vitamin C along with foods high in iron will enhance iron absorption.
+Foods rich in vitamin C include oranges, grapefruit, cantaloupe, pineapple, strawberries, raspberries, tomatoes, broccoli, cauliflower, spinach, kale, asparagus, potatoes, and sweet potatoes.